 - Is there civil unrest along your travel route?

 - Is the country, region or city on the State Department list of countries and regions with current travel warnings?
 (Special Travel Insurance may be required.
 Contact the Risk Services Office.)

 - How will people travel to the field site(s); and between or around the field locations?
 (Who will drive, what is the vehicle insurance coverage?)

-- Will you be flying and/or using a boat or other watercraft?
+- What kind of transportation will you be using?
+Will you be flying and/or using a boat or other watercraft?